KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/18-waters-sea.md

 ### 2. The Firmament as C₁₃ Membrane (Threshold Law)

 From *Threshold Law (C₁₃–C₁₅, Phase 1):*
-At threshold layers (L₅), centropic operators behave as boundary conditions:
+At threshold regions, centropic operators behave as boundary conditions:

 - **C₁₃ (Membrane)** enforces selective permeability
 - **C₁₄ (Recursive)** encodes recursion domains
 - **C₁₅ (Emergent)** validates novelty as lawful bifurcation

-**The Firmament = C₁₃ at L₅:**
+**The Firmament = C₁₃ Membrane (Non-Hypostatic Boundary):**
-When Genesis describes God separating the waters with a firmament (רָקִיעַ raqia, “expanse”), this encodes C₁₃ Membrane Mechanics:
+When Genesis describes God separating the waters with a firmament (רָקִיעַ *raqia*, “expanse”), this encodes C₁₃ Membrane Mechanics:

+- The C₁₃ Membrane is **not located “at L₅”** — it is **the structural boundary separating L₄ (Archetypal / DP / DL)** from the subjacent bands **L₃–L₁ (Interface, Superficial, and Embodied)**.
-- Seal index (σ) determines what passes from L₄ (archetypal) to L₁ (embodied)
+- Seal index (σ) determines what passes from L₄ into embodiment through this boundary.
-- High σ = permeable → archetypes flow into embodiment easily
+- High σ = permeable → archetypes flow into embodiment easily.
-- Low σ = restrictive → only certain forms can manifest
+- Low σ = restrictive → only certain forms can manifest.

 From *Seal-Capacity Bound* (Phase 2, CIT):